UK SRS S1 and S2 are the UK's domestic sustainability reporting standards, published by the Department for Business and Trade on 25 February 2026.

 This change aligns with the UK's emphasis on integrated reporting and ensures that sustainability information receives equal prominence and timing with financial reporting.

-IFRS S1: Allows a one-year grace period during which an entity may disclose only climate-related information (using IFRS S2) while building non-climate sustainability data infrastructure.
+IFRS S1: Permits an entity, in its first annual reporting period applying the Standard, to disclose only climate-related information (using IFRS S2) while it builds non-climate sustainability data infrastructure.

 4. SASB Standards reference softened